-Volatile organic compounds, or VOCs, are toxins from paints and finishes that get released into the air for years after your walls are painted.
+Volatile organic compounds, or VOCs, are toxins found in many common paints and finishes.
+Paints release VOCs into the air for years after your walls are painted.

-If you’re going to be painting, look for “low VOC” paints.
-Just about every manufacturer makes one these days.
+If you’re going to be painting, make sure to choose a “low VOC” paint.
+Just about every manufacturer makes a version these days.

-But personally, my favorite way to make the house smell terrific is to whip up a batch of homemade cookies!
+Or try my favorite way to make the house smell terrific instead.
+Whip up a batch of homemade cookies